Max-Jaeger/redhat-PE180-exam-tips/README.md

 1. **Start with Q1, Q2 & Q5 (in the same order) then attempt Q3 & Q4**

-    Questions 1, 2 and 5 are all regarding the same container image and they depend on each other so it's better if you finish them all at first then attempt Q3 and Q4.
+    Questions 1, 2 and 5 are all based on the same container image and they depend on each other so it's better if you finish them all at first then attempt Q3 and Q4.
 This will ensure that even if you didn't have enough time to finish Q3 & Q4, you would at least have finished more than 50% of the exam which will increase ur chance in succeeding.

 2. **Read the instructions from the web browser not from the shell script**